ThinkDataEd/curriculum/docs/vocabulary/unit3.md

 ### outcome

 !!! note ""
-    the variable that the treatment is meant to influence
+    the variable that the treatment is meant to influence; this is sometimes known as the response, or dependent, variable

 ### over-represented